sanjugowda216/FiveAI/THEME_IMPLEMENTATION.md

 # Theme System Implementation

 ## Overview
-A complete dark/light theme system has been implemented for FiveAI with system preference detection and persistent user preferences.
+A complete dark/light theme system has been implemented for HighFive with system preference detection and persistent user preferences.

 ## Features